U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors

 Justices will hear United States vs. Skrmetti in the fall and a decision is expected by June or July 2025.

-This article was first published by Tennessee Lookout, part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Tennessee Lookout is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
 Tennessee Lookout maintains editorial independence.
 Contact Editor Holly McCall for questions: info@tennesseelookout.com.
 Follow Tennessee Lookout on Facebook and X.

-The post U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors appeared first on Washington State Standard.
+The post U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors appeared first on Michigan Advance.